-INTD 131 CADD I 3 hours INTD 200 Interior Foundations 3 hours INTD 210 Textiles Foundations 3 hours INTD 212 Materials and Resources 3 hours INTD 213 Lighting for Interiors 1.5 hours INTD 220 Architectural Rendering 3 hours INTD 300 Space Planning and Programming 3 hours INTD 311 Detailing Interiors 3 hours INTD 320 Informed Interior I: Building Systems 2 hours INTD 321 Informed Interior II: Building Codes 2 hours INTD 331 CADD II 1.5 hours INTD 360 History of Art, Architecture and Furniture 3 hours INTD 411 Residential Design Studio 3 hours INTD 412 Commercial Design Studio 3 hours INTD 431 Digital Construction Documentation Lab I 1 hour INTD 432 Digital Construction Documentation Lab II 1 hour INTD 475 Interior Design Internship 1-3 hours ARTD 492 Portfolio Development 2 hours Bachelors (BA) or (BS) in Interdisciplinary Studies Major Requirements Interdisciplinary Studies Majors The interdisciplinary studies major consists of a minimum of 48 semester hours with either a 24/12/12-hour option from three fields or a 24/24-hour option from two fields.
+ARTD 110 Creative Suite 3 hours ARTD 393 Design in Practice 2-3 hours ARTD 492 Portfolio Development 2 hours INTD 131 CADD I 3 hours INTD 200 Interior Foundations 3 hours INTD 210 Textiles Foundations 3 hours INTD 212 Materials, Resources, and Lighting 3 hours INTD 220 Architectural Rendering 3 hours INTD 300 Space Planning and Programming 3 hours INTD 311 Detailing Interiors 3 hours INTD 320 Informed Interior: Systems and Codes 3 hours INTD 331 CADD II 1.5 hours INTD 411 Residential Design Studio 3 hours INTD 412 Commercial Design Studio 3 hours

+Dynamic Requirements for Graduation

+Complete the following:

+- Sophomore Review

+- Junior Portfolio Review

+- Senior Capstone Research Defense

+Bachelors (BA) or (BS) in Interdisciplinary Studies

+Major Requirements

+Interdisciplinary Studies Majors

+The interdisciplinary studies major consists of a minimum of 48 semester hours with either a 24/12/12-hour option from three fields or a 24/24-hour option from two fields.
 A field must consist of approved courses from any traditional undergraduate major, minor, or concentration currently offered according to the undergraduate catalog.
 Of these hours, 30 must be upper division.
 The 24/12/12 and the 24/24 options are permitted at the discretion of each department.
 The designation of the degree (BA or BS) for the 24/12/12 option is determined by the subject of the 24-credit concentration.
 The designation of the degree (BA or BS) for the 24/24-hour concentrations.
 If the degrees for the two subjects differ, the student may elect BA or BS.
 The student must complete a contract form prepared in consultation with his or her advisor, the registrar, and the department chairperson of each concentration.

 A student pursuing an interdisciplinary studies major as a second degree or second major may not choose as a subject area a discipline that is the student's first major or minor.

-Bachelors (BA) in International Studies Overview The International Studies program prepares students to think and act as citizens of the world.
-The program integrates insights from multiple disciplines - economics, politics, geography, and religion, among others - in order to provide a rigorous education in the complex dynamics of an increasingly interdependent world.
-Graduates will be equipped with the skills necessary to effectively engage the world and its multitude of cultures, with foreign language capabilities, cross-cultural awareness and experience, and critical thinking and analysis.
-The international studies major offers a 48- to 50-semester-hour course of study, preparing students for internationally focused careers in business, government, education, non-governmental organizations and church-related work such as missions.
-It also provides excellent preparation for graduate study in a variety of disciplines, including international relations, diplomacy and development, among others.
-The major includes a strong international fieldwork emphasis, with required cultural immersion and internship components.
+Bachelors (BS) in Kinesiology

+Overview

+The Kinesiology major offers a 59- to 61-semester-hour course of study that focuses on physical activity and how the human body's movement impacts health, performance, and quality of life.
+The Kinesiology major is appropriate for students interested in pursuing careers in sport science, exercise physiology, sports medicine, allied health (i.e. physical therapy, athletic training, occupational therapy, cardiac rehabilitation, and corporate wellness), health promotion, physical education and health teaching, medicine, and wellness.
+The major consists of two concentrations: exercise science and physical activity and health promotion.

+The Exercise Science concentration offers an interdisciplinary course of study, designed to help prepare students seeking advanced degrees or working in exercise science related fields including allied health professions (i.e. physical therapy, athletic training, occupational therapy, cardiac rehabilitation, physician assistant, sports medicine), biomechanics, exercise physiology, and other related professions.
+The concentration includes strong emphasis on the physical and life sciences and health and human performance.

+The Physical Activity and Health Promotion concentration offers an interdisciplinary course of study, designed to help prepare students in promoting physical activity and healthy lifestyles in various community settings including schools (physical education and health teaching), worksites (worksite wellness), hospitals, and other community agencies (health coaching, personal training).
+Students in this program gain knowledge of "best practices" on how to encourage and measure the impact of physical activity in a variety of settings and populations.

 Students are required to obtain a minimum grade of C- in all courses taken for the major.

-Degree Outcomes Graduates with a BA in international studies will: - · Understand and explain the complexity of international affairs - · Communicate about global issues with Christian insight and wisdom - Demonstrate preparedness to work, serve and learn in international contexts with sufficient global awareness - · Able to live skillfully and act sensitively in multicultural environments - · Act as people of influence in global spheres Major Requirements Required Courses (42-44) Complete the following:
+Degree Outcomes

+Graduates with a BS in kinesiology will: